-At Seniors Helping Seniors® Northern NY , we have a passion for meeting the needs of seniors in a way that provides both dignity and a sense of camaraderie.
-Our owner(s) Dianne Nugent-Ward, Joanne Nugent-Ward firmly believe we can do that through serving seniors in our community, which includes: Jefferson, Lewis, St. Lawrence Counties, and surrounding areas.
+At Seniors Helping Seniors®, we have a passion for meeting the needs of seniors in a way that provides both dignity and a sense of camaraderie.
+Our owner(s) Dianne Nugent-Ward, Joanne Nugent-Ward firmly believe we can do that through serving seniors in our community, which include the counties of Jefferson, Lewis, St. Lawrence, Clinton, Essex and Franklin.

 About Seniors Helping Seniors Northern NY

 For Dianne and Joanne Nugent-Ward, starting their own Seniors Helping Seniors center was about following their calling to support seniors in a meaningful and compassionate way.
 “One of my earliest jobs was as a care manager for elderly people who were homebound,” shared Dianne.
 “I spent the majority of my career in executive management roles for retirement communities, and what I discovered is that the times I felt most fulfilled were when I had the opportunity to work directly with residents and family members.
 Seniors Helping Seniors in-home services is, for me, a way to continue the work and ministry I began 25 years ago…the work of empowering seniors and families, of aiding in decisions and helping seniors age at home as long as possible.
 After all, isn’t home where most of us prefer to be?
 Home is where we feel most contented.
 Most of us readily admit, THERE’S NO PLACE LIKE HOME!”